 Crypto Card Regulation in Tanzania

-Tanzania's crypto regulatory landscape is defined by the December 2024 High Court ruling that transformed the legal environment.
+Tanzania's crypto regulatory picture is defined by the December 2024 High Court ruling that transformed the legal environment.
 The Bank of Tanzania (BOT, Benki Kuu ya Tanzania) is the sole monetary authority and issued a public notice in November 2019 warning against virtual currencies, stating they are contrary to existing foreign exchange regulations and that the Tanzanian shilling is the only legal tender.

 However, the High Court's ruling in Yellow Card Tanzania Limited v.
 Nyamwero Michael Nyamwero established that since digital asset participants pay taxes under the Income Tax Act and the Finance Act, their transactions cannot be declared illegal.
 This precedent effectively legitimized crypto trading despite the absence of specific legislation.